ttimkz/MyTestRepo/README.md

-Simple Django Blog
+Simple Django

-This is a basic Django blog project for beginners.
+This is a basic Django project for beginners.
 Installation

 Clone the repository: